Cosmopolitan (magazine): History

-Cosmopolitan originally began as a family and women's magazine, first published in New York City in March 1886 by Schlicht & Field of New York as The Cosmopolitan.
+Cosmopolitan began as a family and women's magazine, first published in New York City in March 1886 by Schlicht & Field of New York as The Cosmopolitan.

-Paul Schlicht told his first-issue readers inside of the front cover that his publication was a "first-class family magazine".
+Paul Schlicht ("an opportunistic businessman motivated by the dotcom-like magazine mania of the Gilded Age") told his first-issue readers inside of the front cover that his publication was a "first-class family magazine".
 Adding on, "There will be a department devoted exclusively to the concerns of women, with articles on fashions, on household decoration, on cooking, and the care and management of children.
 There was also a department for the younger members of the family."

-Cosmopolitans circulation reached 25,000 that year, but by November 1888, Schlicht & Field were no longer in business.
-Ownership was acquired by John Brisben Walker in 1889.
+The Cosmopolitans circulation reached 25,000 that year, but by November 1888, Schlicht & Field were no longer in business.
+In 1889, ownership was acquired by John Brisben Walker, a visionary and eccentric entrepreneur.
 That same year, he dispatched Elizabeth Bisland on a race around the world against Nellie Bly to draw attention to the magazine.
+The race between Bisland and Bly was covered by newspapers across the United States.
+Bly won, but the race achieved the object of giving a boost to circulation of The Cosmopolitan.

 Under John Brisben Walker's ownership, E. D. Walker, formerly with Harper's Monthly, took over as the new editor, introducing color illustrations, serials, and book reviews.
 It became a leading market for fiction, featuring such authors as Annie Besant, Ambrose Bierce, Willa Cather, Theodore Dreiser, Rudyard Kipling, Jack London, Edith Wharton, and H. G. Wells.
-The magazine's press run climbed to 100,000 by 1892.
+The magazine's press run climbed to 100,000 by 1892 and to 300,000 by 1897.